Updated for Suno v5 · 2026

 How do you write Suno v5 prompts?

-Suno v5 responds better to longer, more descriptive prompts with specific instruments and production keywords.
-It also follows structural tags ([Verse], [Pre-Chorus], [Chorus], [Bridge], [Outro]) more reliably than v4.
-Aim for 80-150 characters in the Style field and always use Custom Mode for serious work.
+Suno v5 prefers longer, more descriptive prompts (80-150 characters) than v3/v4 did.
+It follows structural tags ([Verse], [Pre-Chorus], [Chorus], [Bridge], [Outro]) much more reliably.
+Always use Custom Mode for serious work.
+It separates Style from Lyrics for cleaner control.

 How do you write lyrics for Suno AI?

 Write lyrics with section tags in square brackets on their own lines: [Verse], [Chorus], [Bridge].
 Keep lines short (6-10 syllables).
 Use natural speech rhythm rather than forced rhymes.
-Suno v5 handles structured lyrics much better than it handles prose.
-Always test with Custom Mode for the most accurate results.
+Suno v5 handles structured lyrics with metatags much better than prose paragraphs.

 What words should I avoid in Suno prompts?

-Avoid: artist names (Suno blocks them and produces inconsistent results), vague descriptors like 'good music' or 'modern', contradictions like 'heavy metal acoustic', offensive language, and mixing more than 2 genres in one prompt.
-Be specific and internally consistent.
+Avoid artist names (blocked), vague descriptors like 'good music' or 'modern', contradictory phrases like 'heavy metal acoustic', offensive language, and stuffing 5+ genres in one prompt.
+Be specific, concrete, and internally consistent.

 How long should a Suno style prompt be?